CamyMesa/wazuh-gworkspace/README.md

 What if I have several Google Workspace tenants?
 Just follow the installation procedure several times.
 So:

-Create a service account in each tenant
+- Create a service account in each tenant

-Create separate directories
+- Create separate directories /var/ossec/wodles/gworkspace-tenant-A/
-/var/ossec/wodles/gworkspace-tenant-A/
 /var/ossec/wodles/gworkspace-tenant-B/
 etc

-create the respective service accounts, and place them in the service_account_key.json of their directories. in ossec.conf create separate <wodle>entries, where the <command>is changed:
+- Create the respective service accounts, and place them in the service_account_key.json of their directories.
+- In ossec.conf create separate <wodle> entries, where the <command> is changed:

 ```bash